umputun/remark42/README.md

 * Social login via Google, Facebook, Github and Yandex
 * Multi-level nested comments with both tree and plain presentations
-* Import from disqus, wordpress
+* Import from disqus and wordpress
 * Markdown support
 * Moderator can remove comments and block users
 * Voting, pinning and verification system